Skip to main content

 Seasonal Field Trips

-Seasonal Field Trips at Snipes Farm
+Farm Field Trips at Snipes Farm

 Set on 80-acres of our beautiful historic farm students, teachers and parents explore and learn together.